retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

 recent macOS versions should work very similarly.

 If you're on Linux, Solaris or Windows, just ignore the Mac-specific parts of this guide.
-The VirtualBox parts should work similarly on all platforms.
+The VirtualBox parts should be much the same on all platforms.

 ---